#1 Home Improvement Retailer

 The Home Depot Garden Center at Panama City

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Planning your garden lets you make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Panama City Garden Center can help you enjoy your spring activities to the fullest.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in Panama City can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of plants, veggies, and flowers thrive in Florida and southern Georgia.
-If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
+The weather and climate make it easy to get and keep a beautiful garden going.
+A wide variety of veggies, flowers, and plants thrive in Florida and southern Georgia.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and are happiest in the heat.

 Plant Seeds Outside With Direct Sow